Subject Description

 Philosophy

-We strive to introduce students to influential historical and vibrant contemporary philosophical work, stressing breadth of outlook, rigorous argument, imagination, consistency, systematicity, and the dialectical interplay of different minds.
+Philosophy introduces historical and contemporary philosophical work, stressing breadth of outlook, rigorous argument, imagination, consistency, systematicity, and the dialectical interplay of minds.